rudelm/rudelm.github.io/content/post/2020/09/09/free-purgeable-space-on-macos-mojave/free-purgeable-space-on-macos-mojave.md

 title: Free purgeable space on MacOS Mojave
 url: /2020/09/09/free-purgeable-space-on-macos-mojave/
 ---
 I've recently deleted a large preview database file for Lightroom and was happy about the 80GB won free space.
-However, the MacOS disk utility as well as the terminal command &#8222;df -h&#8220; did not show the free space.
+However, the MacOS disk utility as well as the terminal command "df -h&#8220; did not show the free space.
 I've also checked the trash and cleared it, but there was no change in the available disk space.

 I've taken a closer look at the free space column in the disk utility and found a new variable behind the available disk space: GB purgeable.<figure class="wp-block-image size-large">